Rup-Royofficial/Rup-Royofficial/README.md

 - 🔭 I’m currently a student

-- 🌱 I’m currently learning AsyncTask and RxJava in Android along with Flutter designing
+- 🌱 I’m currently learning AsyncTask and RxJava in Android along with Flutter UI designing

 - ❓ Ask me about anything related to Android dev and related technologies